Recovering Damages for Nerve Injuries in Ada, OK

 Electromyography (EMG)

-EMG testing measures muscle electrical activity.
+EMG testing evaluates muscle electrical signals.

 Nerve Conduction Studies